isaiahbjork/AutoPy/README.md

 python code.py
 ```

 Note: if you need an API for your generated code give the key in the prompt and it will add it in the code for you.
+Some packages won't install properly so you may have to run this in a python environment.

 ## Example Video